-The global sales of aquaculture vaccines is estimated to be worth USD 473.8 million in 2025 and anticipated to reach a value of USD 1,079.6 million by 2035.
-Sales are projected to rise at a CAGR of 8.6% over the forecast period between 2025 and 2035.
-The revenue generated by aquaculture vaccines in 2024 was USD 440.9 million.
+The global aquaculture vaccines market is estimated to be valued at USD 473.8 million in 2025 and is forecast to grow to USD 1,079.6 million by 2035, advancing at a CAGR of 8.6% during the forecast period.

 The global aquaculture vaccines market compound annual growth rate (CAGR) for the first half of 2024 and 2025 is compared in the table below.
 This analysis provides important insights into the performance of the industry by highlighting significant shifts and trends in revenue generation.